srihari93/pesarattu/README.md

 # pesarattu
 A node/js debugger("inspection") plugin using the [chrome-remote-interface](https://www.npmjs.com/package/chrome-remote-interface).
 WIP.

-Since the [Chrome DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/) is accessible a crazy goal is to support web app debugging as well. pesarattu is being built to handle more than one "inspection" instance.
+Since the [Chrome DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/) is accessible, there is a crazy goal to support web app debugging as well. pesarattu is being built to handle more than one "inspection" instance.
 This would let you debug multiple node/js applications at once from a single instance of vim.

 Use `:PesarattuDebug<instance>` to start debugging the instance as named in the config file.
 Use `:PesarattuBPAdd` to set breakpoint over the line under cursor.